MichaelZarkov/Informatics/README.md

 All materials from the Informatics bachelor's course.

 Be mindfull when commiting large files (like pdf text books) because GitHub has a 100BMB file size limit.
-Also GitHub has a 2GB push limit so if you rename a folder larger than that, commit and push the operation will fail.
-You have to spilit it up into several smaller commits.
+Note that GitHub has 2GB push limit.
+Git is smart enough to recognise renaming of folders so renaming large folders doesn't produce large commits, so it is safe to rename folders.